hex-g/player/README.md

 > URL: `http://localhost:9600/`

 #### ![#c5f015](https://placehold.it/15/c5f015/000000?text=+) `GET`
-If an request profile data does not exist then a new one be created.
+If an request profile data does not exist then a new one will be created.
 * `header`
     * *key*: `authenticated-user-id`
     * *value*: [string]